GoogleChrome/CertificateTransparency/log_policy.md

 testing, prior to its inclusion within Chrome.
-Such compliance testing will include, but is not limited to, verifying the logs' conformance to RFC 6962 or static-ct-api v1.0.0 (as appropriate), confirming the logs' availability meets the requirements of this Policy, and confirming the logs are append-only and consistent from every point of view.
+Such compliance testing will include, but is not limited to, verifying the logs' conformance to RFC 6962 or static-ct-api v1.0.0 (as appropriate), confirming the logs' availability meets the requirements of this policy, and confirming the logs are append-only and consistent from every point of view.

 To enable compliance monitoring, log operators must include Google's Merge Delay